How to time ties and groupsThis article presents two tactics for timing groups of racers arriving together

 RaceSplitter is a manually operated timing system—i.e. to record a participant’s time, you type their bib number into RaceSplitter and tap the “Record” button.
 The use of any manually operated timing system is constrained by the number of participants that can be timed when arriving together as a group.

 In our own experience, we regularly time groups of up to four or five racers arriving together, making RaceSplitter perfect for sports like mountain trail running, medium-distance triathlons or nordic skiing.
-For those race organizers expecting large groups to finish together, but wishing to use RaceSplitter over more expensive solutions like chip timing, here are two tactics that have been successfully used by our customers:
+For those race organizers expecting large groups to finish together, but wishing to use RaceSplitter over more expensive solutions like chip timing, here are three tactics that have been successfully used by our customers:

 Many organizers will setup a single-file chute at the finish line, into which finisher enter, but can’t leave until timed.
 In this way, the organizer guarantees the correct recording of finish order, while sacrificing a few seconds of timing accuracy whenever racers are queue up waiting to be timed.
 For many informal races, this trade-off is more than compensated by the cost savings and simple operations of RaceSplitter over something like chip timing.

 Rapid-fire “Bib-less” timing

 In mass start races—and only in mass-start races—RaceSplitter allows you to record a time by simply tapping the “Record” button at any time, and without entering a bib number.
 This mode of timing is explained in detail in this article.

 Many race organizers expecting groups to finish together will have one person at the finish line recording times in the usual fashion (by typing in bib numbers and tapping “Record”), but will then use the rapid-fire method whenever groups arrive together.
 For example, if a group of five people arrive together, the timer will just tap “Record” five times quickly in succession.